Write for Ensemble Resilience

 - a summary of your experience using electronics

 Ensemble Resilience will select the participants in early January 2022.
-On the 1st of March 2022 you will participate in a first meeting with the musicians to read through a first draft of the piece and discuss how it can be developed into a final work that exploits the full possibilities of the instrumentation.
+On 27 February 2022 you will participate in a first meeting with the musicians to read through a first draft of the piece and discuss how it can be developed into a final work that exploits the full possibilities of the instrumentation.
 (Ensemble Resilience reserves the right to withdraw the piece if there is no evidence of possible development.)

 Please note that this collaboration is not a commission directly funded by the Ensemble or Gaudeamus; participation in the Reading Session and concert is at the expense of the composer.
 However, composers are able to independently seek funding and Ensemble Resilience will assist in the process how reasonably possible.
 For further information do not hesitate to get in touch with firstname.lastname@example.org